Vazgen Manukyan: Karabakh movement

 In 1988, three movements emerged in Armenia at the same time.
 The first was a large environmental one, the second was a smaller one, mainly organized by dissidents who were released from prison in 1987.
 The third movement, which aimed to unite Nagorno-Karabakh with Armenia, was the one that gained the most momentum.
 In February 1988, the Karabakh Committee was established and soon took leadership of the Karabakh movement.
 Vazgen Manukyan was a founding member of the Karabakh Committee and became its coordinator in June 1988.
 The members of the committee often met in Manukyan's apartment.

 Under the leadership of Vazgen Manukyan the Karabakh movement transformed from being purely concerned with the unification of Nagorno-Karabakh with Armenia into a broader national-democratic movement, eventually raising the question of independence.
 In May 1988, political and ideological differences emerged among the leaders of the movement.
 Some wanted to focus only on the Karabakh issue and thought that no other issues should be raised.
 Others held that so many issues existed in Soviet Armenia that it was impossible to successfully advance the Karabakh issue without raising those as well.
 Manukyan held the view that it was necessary to work towards Armenian independence alongside the issue of Nagorno-Karabakh, and gradually the demand for independence came to the forefront of the movement as well.

 On July 5, 1988, after Karabakh protestors clashed with Soviet troops at Zvartnots Airport, Vazgen Manukyan gave a speech at Opera Square calling for a nationwide strike for the first time.

 On August 19, 1988, at the Opera Square Vazgen Manukyan announced about the creation of the "Pan-Armenian National Movement" (ANM) and presents its ideological principles.
 Later when ANM founding board was created it consisted of almost all the members of the Karabakh Committee and Vazgen Manukyan was elected the first chairman of the party board.

-On December 10, 1988, Vazgen Manukyan was arrested along with the other members of the Karabakh Committee and spent six months in Moscow's Matrosskaya Tishina prison before being released and returning the Yerevan, where the committee continued its activities.
+On December 10, 1988, Vazgen Manukyan was arrested along with the other members of the Karabakh Committee and spent six months in Moscow's Matrosskaya Tishina prison before being released and returning to Yerevan, where the committee continued its activities.